locize/blog/source/_posts/what-is-i18n.md

 ### What is internationalization <a name="intro"></a>

 In general, it refers to the process of bringing businesses into international markets.

-Typically, this type of company is led by an entrepreneur who thinks globally and has a good understanding of global cultures.
-As stated in the introduction, i18n is a shorthand for internationalization and is commonly used in the software industry.

-As a result of going global, companies' product design and development suffer.
+Usually, a company like this is run by a leader who thinks worldwide and knows a lot about different cultures.
+If you want to take your company global, there's a big need to adapt your app, website, or documents for local markets.

-You plan to enter foreign markets with your company, there is a huge demand for localizing an application, website content, or any document related.
-During this business transformation, the managers of those businesses must consider the new culture, region, and language.
+During this business transformation, the managers of those businesses must consider the new culture, region, and language. 'i18n' as word is well known in the software industry.

-We live in an undeniably digital world, and things are only going to get faster.
-As a result, the software industry has developed it's own business model, with providers assisting with various digital services while entering new markets.

-These services are also known as <a href="/" title="localization-service">localization-service</a>.
-Finally, the terms internationalization and internationalizing-software are frequently used interchangeably, so we can answer <b>"what is i18n"</b> with an industry-term for businesses going international.
+We're in a digital age that's speeding up.
+The software business has its way of working, helping with digital tasks as it moves into new areas.

+This help is often called <a href="/blog/localization/">localization</a>.
+The words 'internationalization' and 'making software global' mean the same thing.
+So, 'i18n' is just a short way to say a business is going global.

 ![international business](international-business.jpg)